dbadapt/docker-sphinx/README.md

 You should now be in the `/doc` directory, otherwise just `cd /doc`.

 To create a new Sphinx project, call `sphinx-quickstart`.

-To create a PDF document, call `make latexpdf`.

 To create a HTML document, call `make html`.